SebastianIoanPop/SebastianIoanPop.github.io/_posts/2020-01-21-notice-board.md

 ***

-Please talk to Anders Solmor for more information.
+Please talk to Gellan Primewater for more information.

 <img src="https://i.redd.it/gz4a6dh79rmz.jpg">